REN TV: 1995-2005: REN TV under the Lesnesvkys

-In the spring of 2000, the TV company claimed to be on the air on 3 TVK (TVC), but later, even before the competition for the frequency, she withdrew her application..
+In the spring of 2000, the TV company claimed to be on the air on VHF channel 3 in Moscow, but later, even before the competition for the frequency, it withdrew its application.

-From 2002 to 2004, the channel was the official sponsor of the Saturn football club, then known as Saturn-REN-TV.
+From 2002 to 2004, the channel was the official sponsor of the Saturn football club, which it branded as Saturn-REN-TV.

-In 2003, REN-TV acquired its first regional proprietary frequencies in Chelyabinsk, where it won a competition for a frequency of 41 TV channels., and in Yekaterinburg, where he acquired the local TV channel "DIA", which at that time was a network partner.
-REN-TV.
-In Vladimir, at about the same time (since July 21, 2003), the channel began to be broadcast by a local network partner, TV—6 Vladimir, which has been preserved since the existence of the TV-6 channel on the air..
-Most of the acquisition of regional partners dates back to the period after 2005.
-In May 2006, Nizhny Novgorod "NN Networks" became the property of REN-TV.
-Broadcasters such as Reg-TV in St. Petersburg shed their old brands and joined the federal broadcaster's network completely on the principle of co-branding, receiving names like REN TV Petersburg and a single, unified design of screensavers, TV studios and broadcasts with the federal channel..
+In 2003, REN-TV acquired its first fully-owned regional frequency outside of Moscow, starting with Chelyabinsk, where it won the license to operate on UHF channel 41. and in Yekaterinburg, where it acquired the local TV channel DIA, which at that time was its affiliate.
+In Vladimir, at about the same time (since 21 July 2003), the channel started its broadcasts through an affiliate, TV—6 Vladimir, which has been in operation as far back as the days of TV-6 and kept its name after its closure.
+Most of the acquisition of former affiliates happened after 2005.
+In May 2006, Nizhny Novgorod's "Seti NN" became a REN-TV-owned station.
+Affiliates such as Reg-TV in St. Petersburg shedded their old brands and joined the federal broadcaster's network completely on the principle of co-branding, receiving names like REN TV Petersburg and a single, unified design for its brand idendity, TV studios and relays with the federal channel.

-In early 2005, the TV channel had problems with Rosokhrankultury regarding the propaganda of narcotic drugs and broadcasts of erotic films.
-The essence of the claims boiled down to the content of one of the issues of Artemy Troitsky's author's program "Signs of Life", which was no longer released in 2005, with the participation of Decl and Ivan Okhlobystin, who discussed the harm of alcohol and drugs, and also to the screening of erotic films by the Italian director Tinto Brass (shortly before the warning was issued, REN-TV aired his explicit film "Oh, Women!", which caused a resonance among the audience, and State Duma deputies accused the TV channel of showing pornographic materials).
-The screening of his tapes was suspended for a while. and it was resumed under the new leadership in a much truncated version..
-At the same time, the Simpsons case, which had begun three years earlier, regarding the legality of showing American satirical animated series in "children's" time, received a new development..
+In early 2005, the TV channel had problems with Rosokhrankultury regarding narcotic drugs and broadcasts of erotic films.
+The claims owed largely to the content of one of the editions of Artemy Troitsky's author-based program Signs of Life, which was no longer airing new editions in 2005, with the participation of Detsl and Ivan Okhlobystin, who discussed the harm of alcohol and drugs. and also to the airing of erotic films by the Italian director Tinto Brass (shortly before the warning was issued, REN-TV aired his explicit film "Oh, Women!", which caused a stir among the audience, and State Duma deputies accused the TV channel of showing pornographic content).
+The airing of such movies was temporarily suspended, though was resumed under new leadership in heavily-edited versions.
+At the same time, the channel's scandal involving the US satirical animated series The Simpsons case, which had first aired on the network in 2002, regarding the legality of its airing in time slots adequate for children, received a new development.